carlgira/traffic_sign_classification/README.md

 ## Neural Network Models

-I wanted to try to test some combinations of different neural networks to see how the changes improve the accuracy of the model.
+I wanted to try some combinations on lenet to see how the changes improve the accuracy of the model.

 All this networks where trained with the same parameters: